yuyangw/yuyangw.github.io/_pages/about.md

 order: 1
 ---

 I am a Ph.D. student in Mechanical Engineering at <a href="https://www.cmu.edu/">Carnegie Mellon University</a> working on Molecular Machine Learning.
 Previously, I obtained M.S. in Machine Learning from CMU School of Computer Science.
-You can download my <a href="/assets/pdf/Yuyang_Wang_CV.pdf">CV</a> (last updated November 2022).
+You can download my <a href="/assets/pdf/Yuyang_Wang_CV.pdf">CV</a> (last updated April 2023).

 <b>Research Interest: </b>
 - Machine Learning